jfinley6/jfinley6/README.md

 <p align="center">
  <img src="https://walkerconsultants.com/wp-content/uploads/2016/06/banner-location-denver.jpg"/> </p>

-<h3 align="center"><b>  I'm John Finley, I currently intern as a Programmer for a company called Panther Industries.
+<h3 align="center"><b>  I'm John Finley, I currently work as a Programmer/Assembly Tech for a company called Panther Industries.
 My day consists of coming up with cool and useful new tools for my coworkers to use as well as maintaining and refactoring code.
 I reside out of Denver, CO and love to play disc golf.
 Feel free to connect. </b></h3>

 <div align="center">